A PMD is not a PAB or PMA, according to LTA — and why it matters

 According to the Land Transport Authority (LTA), PMDs include kick-scooters, electric scooters, hoverboards, unicycles and motorised luggage — but not PABs, which fall under a separate category.

-PMAs are motorised and non-motorised wheelchairs as well as mobility scooters, which are designed to carry individuals who are unable to walk or have walking difficulties.
+PMAs, meanwhile, refer to motorised and non-motorised wheelchairs as well as mobility scooters, which are designed to carry individuals who are unable to walk or have walking difficulties.

 Why do these distinctions matter?